“Didn't you know that foreigners can't buy land in Thailand”?

 Your partner can lease you the land for 30 years (renewable twice).
 This will at least give you the right to live in the house on the land.

 If you have kids from a previous relationship and you are looking at this as an asset they can inherit, I'd think again.
-While they could inherit the house, your heirs are unlikely to want to live with your current partner, or his/her extended family once you pass.
+While they could inherit the house, your heirs are unlikely to want to live with your current partner, or his/her extended family, once you pass.

-13. Do you have any further advice for me?
+14. Do you have any further advice for me?

 Yes.
 As a general rule, never lend, give or invest more than you can afford to lose.

 Know that any money you hand over for land or a house is likely to never be returned.
+If you want to own your own property then do so in your name.

 Be careful with your money.
 There is many a story of a foreigner who went to Thailand with a decent retirement nest and ended up back home on social welfare.